AuxStudio/react-native-simple-components/README.md

 - [x] Snackbar          -   A snack bar that animates from the bottom and includes a icon, message, retry action and close button.
 - [x] Button            -   A button that accepts text and an optional icon.
 - [x] ButtonIcon        -   A round button that contains an icon.
-- [x] ButtonLink        -   An underlined text button to indicate a link.
 - [x] CheckBox          -   A nice and simple checkbox component.
 - [x] CountIcon         -   A small notification type icon that contains a count value.
 - [x] DeleteButton      -   A small close button (used internally).